How Email Open Tracking Quietly Took Over the Web - Slashdot

 Brian Merchant, writing for Wired: There are some 269 billion emails sent and received daily.
 That's roughly 35 emails for every person on the planet, every day.
 Over 40 percent of those emails are tracked, according to a study published last June by OMC, an "email intelligence" company that also builds anti-tracking tools.
 The tech is pretty simple.
 Tracking clients embed a line of code in the body of an email -- usually in a 1x1 pixel image, so tiny it's invisible, but also in elements like hyperlinks and custom fonts.
 When a recipient opens the email, the tracking client recognizes that pixel has been downloaded, as well as where and on what device.
 Newsletter services, marketers, and advertisers have used the technique for years, to collect data about their open rates; major tech companies like Facebook and Twitter followed suit in their ongoing quest to profile and predict our behavior online.
 But lately, a surprising -- and growing -- number of tracked emails are being sent not from corporations, but acquaintances.
 "We have been in touch with users that were tracked by their spouses, business partners, competitors," says Florian Seroussi, the founder of OMC.
 "It's the wild, wild west out there."
 According to OMC's data, a full 19 percent of all "conversational" email is now tracked.
 That's one in five of the emails you get from your friends.
 And you probably never noticed.

-"enable loading of remote content" (Score:3)
+"enable loading of remote content" (Score:4, Informative)

 just uncheck this in your email reader. done.